 CT20’s innovative production models break with cultural conventions and stereotypes, to provide life-long learning opportunities and viable career paths for people from all backgrounds.

-Born in China and growing up in the UK, Nina is part of a generation who experiences rapid economic, social and cultural compression of brought about by technology and migration.
-Drawing from personal history, diverse professional experiences and hands-on knowledge, Nina is always seeking to innovate cultural models that better reflect and serve the complexities of contemporary experiences.
+Born in China and growing up in the UK, Nina is part of a generation who experiences rapid economic, social and cultural compression brought about by capitalism, technology and migration.
+Drawing from personal history, diverse professional experiences and hands-on knowledge, Nina seeks to innovate cultural models that better reflect and serve the complexities of contemporary experiences.
 This process often necessitates the breaking down of existing cultural barriers, to unlock hidden potentials freed from the limitations of disciplinary silos.

 A Folkestone resident since birth, Maddy is a writer and creative who has long been fascinated by the hidden cultures and communities of her hometown and those who live within it.